Many people have wondered what my take on religion is. If you’re one of those people, this article is for you.

 So after being thrown out of Heaven for attempting to dethrone God, Satan resides in some afterlife punishing those who disobey God, effectively still doing God’s work.

-And people actually believe this?
-Come on now, it doesn’t even make sense!
+What?
+Am I the only one who realizes why this makes no damn sense?
 If Satan was thrown out of Heaven for disobeying God, why would he help God by punishing people who did the same thing?
 Wouldn’t it make more sense for Satan to enlist those people for another attempt at seizing power?
-Satan punishing someone for disobeying God is like North Korea punishing an American nuclear scientist for attempting to defect to North Korea and give them our technology.
-It’s completely contradictory to previous events, and against their own interests.
+Satan punishing someone for disobeying God completely contradicts the idea that he’s evil and against God.

 So my question to those of you who worship God is this: Why?
 Why do you worship God?
 Because he says he loves you?
 I can find many alcoholic fathers who say the same thing to their wife and kids after beating them savagely.